When you’re in debt, it can be tough to deal with creditors threatening to bankrupt you or send the bailiffs round.

 Step 4: Know your rights

-- If creditors become really nasty, you should report them to the OFT for breaking those rules.
+- If creditors become really nasty, you should report them to Trading Standards for breaking those rules.

-- If private debt collectors arrive on your door step without an ‘execution warrant’ issued by a County Court, deny them entry and report the firm and the creditor to the police: they are breaking the law.
+- If private debt collectors arrive on your doorstep without an ‘execution warrant’ issued by a County Court, deny them entry and report the firm and the creditor: they are breaking the law.
 That’ll shut them up for a bit.